storageos/api-manager/controllers/pvc-mutator/README.md

   generating encryption keys if needed.

 - [StorageClass to annotation](/controllers/pvc-mutator/storageclass/README.md):
-  ensures that StorageOS related PVCs have them StorageClass as an annotation.
+  ensures that StorageOS related PVCs have their StorageClass' UID as an annotation.

 ## Tunables